ashleybiermann/reading-notes/read-09.md

 Strategies
 - Return early from functions
 - Cache variables so functions can be read like sentences
-- Check for Web APIs before implementing your own functionality:
+- Check for Web APIs before implementing your own functionality